NCAR/crux/README.md

 service using Crux - the JVM is only started once and reused elements are cached

 ### IBLSoft IWXXM Validation Web Service
-IWXXM Validation Web Service is a JSON-RPC 2.0 web service which allows to validate IWXXM data against XSD schemas and Schematron rules stored in the local filesystem with XML catalogue.
+The [IWXXM Validation Web Service](https://github.com/iblsoft/iwxxm-validator) is a JSON-RPC 2.0 web service which allows to validate IWXXM data against XSD schemas and
+Schematron rules stored in the local filesystem with XML catalogue.

 Build